gvisoc/gvisoc.github.io/_posts/2020-04-28-Lenovo ThinkPad T490s - a Battery Review under Linux.md

   - `/etc/tlp.conf` for Ubuntu 20.04 LTS
 - Set up some battery thresholds for my target usage.
 More on this later; it won't affect the figures.

-This is fundamentally the energy configuration of my laptop.
+That is, fundamentally, the energy configuration of my laptop.

 # Final Preparation: a Few Days of Battery Warm-Up
 I used the laptop for a total of 4 cycles, that is, an equivalent of 4 full discharges and charges back to 100%.
 One of them was a recalibration of the battery gauge, something that is supported by the hardware of the ThinkPads and that works at follows: